-Version Date Comments because: the revisions will not result in a reduction of any monitoring or reporting requirements the revisions will not result in the deletion or reduction of an environmental specification the revisions will not otherwise make an adverse effect more likely, nor become more adverse and be significant.
-Rev 8.0 June 21, 2021 Non-Material Revisions Updated Appendix A - Smoke Management Plan Updated Table 3 to amend the 'period for igniting piles of unlit vegetative debris' and 'period for adding unlit vegetative material to ignited piles' within the MSSZ to be consistent with Open Burning Smoke Control Regulation (B.C.
+Date Comments September Non-Material Revisions 14, 2021 Updated Appendix A - Smoke Management Plan Updated to amend the 'period for igniting piles of unlit vegetative debris' and 'period for adding unlit vegetative material to ignited piles' within the MSSZ to be consistent with Open Burning Smoke Control Regulation (B.C.
 Reg 152/2019).
-Updated Table 12, key contacts for notification, specifically contacts for the following: Ministry of Environment and Climate Change Strategy, RCMP Hud son Hope Detachment, RCMP Fort St John Detachment, City of Fort St John, Fort St John Fire Department, District of Taylor and Fire Department, District of Hudson's Hope, Hudson's Hope Fire Department, Chetwynd Fire Department, BC Wildfire Service, Northern Health, BC Hydro Public Relations and Communications.
+Updated key contacts for notification, specifically contacts for the following: Ministry of Environment and Climate Change Strategy, RCMP Hudson Hope Detachment, RCMP Fort St John Detachment, City of Fort St John, Fort St John Fire Department, District of Taylor and Fire Department, District of Hudson's Hope, Hudson's Hope Fire Department, Chetwynd Fire Department, BC Wildfire Service, Northern Health, BC Hydro Public Relations and Communications.
 These revisions are not material within the meaning of Section 2.6 because: the revision is correcting a typographical error to align with BC Regulations the revisions will not result in a reduction of any monitoring or reporting requirements the revisions will not result in the deletion or reduction of an environmental specification the revisions will not otherwise make an adverse effect more likely, nor become more adverse and be significant.
-Material Revisions: Updated Appendix E - Acid Rock Drainage / Metal Leachate Management Plan Material Revisions require consultation with regulatory agencies and Indigenous Nations, per Section 2.6 of the CEMP.
-The bellow revisions have been made after consultation with regulatory agencies and Indigenous Nations as required: Updated Sections 6.1.1, 6.1.2, 7.0, 7.2.2, 7.3.2, 7.3.4, 7.4.1, 7.5.2, and 7.5.3 to reflect revisions to the water quality sampling program based on lessons learned during construction to date in accordance with an adaptive management approach, and areas of redundancy with other sections of the CEMP Updated Table 2 end-of-pipe limits to reflect a site-specific toxicological assessment undertaken
+January 17, Material Revisions that require consultation with Regulatory 2022 Agencies and Indigenous Groups, per Section 2.6 of the CEMP: Updated Appendix E - Acid Rock Drainage / Metal Leachate Management Plan Material Revisions require consultation with regulatory agencies and Indigenous Nations, per Section 2.6 of the CEMP.
+The below revisions have been made after consultation with regulatory agencies and Indigenous Nations as required: Updated Sections 6.1.1, 6.1.2, 7.0, 7.2.2, 7.3.2, 7.4.1, 7.5.2, and 7.5.3 to reflect revisions to the water quality sampling program based on lessons learned during construction to date in accordance with an adaptive management approach, and areas of redundancy with other sections of the CEMP Updated Table 2 end-of-pipe limits to reflect a site-specific toxicological assessment undertaken September 14, 2021